spoiboi/UML-Analyzer/README.md

 3. Re-run the project to see how the changes affect the output.

 ## Acknowledgements
-We used real sample SQL schema from real websites (1), sample-files (2), and Oracle (3) for authenticity.
-This was gathered from public sources
+We used real sample SQL schema from other projects by the developers (1), sample-files.com (2), and Oracle (3) for authenticity.
+This was gathered from public sources for realism.